dA505819/dA505819.github.io/README.md

 ## Feedback

-Create an issue to suggest any improvements.

 Share feedback also.
 Your feedback will be highly valued and would be entertained.

+Create an issue to suggest any improvements are also welcomed.

 ## License
 [MIT](https://github.com/dA505819/dA505819.github.io/blob/master/LICENSE)